Armine13/RoboticsProject/README.md

 It can be seen that with the robot moving slowly, the 3d environment is slowly built.

-In 00:56 it can be seen that the robot turns right and goes back, then aisle and short walls on the right side are reconstructed within the 3D environment.
+In 00:56 it can be seen that the robot turns right and goes back, then the small aisle and short walls on the right side are reconstructed within the 3D environment.